MouseUnSnag/MouseUnSnag/README.md

 Microsoft.Net.Compilers.2.6.1\tools\csc.exe MouseUnSnag.cs
 ```
 Then you can run the program by just typing the name of the executable, **MouseUnSnag**.
 That's it!!

-You can also just download the "released" executable (currently less than 15Kbytes!!) provided here in the GitHub project.

 ## What does it do?
 The program endeavors to fix two separate problems related to multiple monitors, which were brought up in a couple of **superuser.com** posts.
 The respective authors also provided nice graphical representations of the problems.